Hi, I’m Katrina. Your favorite Minneapolis entrepreneur coach.

-Whether it’s watching a client tell me why they’re uniquely qualified in their profession, working together to create copy that sells, or seeing their eyes light up when they feel inspired to tackle a problem, working as a life coach has brought me more fulfillment than I ever knew I could get from a career.
+Whether it’s watching a client tell me why they’re uniquely qualified in their profession, working together to create copy that sells, or seeing their eyes light up when they feel inspired to tackle a problem, working as a life and business coach has brought me more fulfillment than I ever knew I could get from a career.

 You see, I get my greatest joy from working with people — encouraging, supporting, and motivating them to find the sweet spot in their businesses (and their lives).